ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 ## Energy of a Non-Relativistic Degenerate Electron Gas

-First, we can calculate the total number of electrons using the _non-relativistic_ 'density of states':
+We can model a white dwarf as a a degenerate gas composed of electrons.
+Calculating the total number of electrons using the _non-relativistic_ 'density of states',

 $$
     \tilde{E}(E) = 2 \cdot \frac{4\pi\sqrt{2}V}{(2\pi\hbar)^{3}}m^{3/2}E^{1/2}